openvinotoolkit/mediapipe/README.md

 - added Dockerfile.openvino dockerfile that creates runtime and development environment.
 - added Makefile file with build, test and demo targets for the ease of use.
-- modyfied build_desktop_examples.sh script to build new targets.
+- modified build_desktop_examples.sh script to build new targets.
-- modyfied WORKSPACE file to add OpenVINO&trade; Model Server dependencies.
+- modified WORKSPACE file to add OpenVINO&trade; Model Server dependencies.
   Specifically target @ovms//src:ovms_lib as dependency from [OVMS](https://github.com/openvinotoolkit/model_server)
 - added mediapipe/calculators/ovms calculators for model serving inference in mediapipe graphs detailed description can be found here (TODO link).
-- modyfied mediapipe/examples/desktop targets to use OpenVINO&trade; Model Server inference calculators (the list of modyfied targets is in the table below).
+- modified mediapipe/examples/desktop targets to use OpenVINO&trade; Model Server inference calculators (the list of modified targets is in the table below).
-- modyfied mediapipe/modules/ graphs and targets to use OpenVINO&trade; Model Server inference instead of Tensorflow inference in examples/desktop targets.
+- modified mediapipe/modules/ graphs and targets to use OpenVINO&trade; Model Server inference instead of TensorFlow inference in examples/desktop targets.
 - added setup_ovms.py script to create models directory setup used in OpenVINO&trade; Model Server inference
 - modified setup_opecv.py to install 4.7.0 OpenCV version instead of previous 3.4.